oscarisadesigner/js-motioneffect/README.md

 ## Upcoming features

 * Restrict the values from between -1 to 1 as opposed to an arbitary value similar to the minimumRelativeValue property in iOS.
-* Normalise the values based on the type of device (e.g. Microsoft Surface).
+* Normalise the values based on the type of device (e.g. Microsoft Surface) and orientation changes.
 * Cleaner and optimised code